-- Designated staff members review all forms and pay special attention to faculty comments. - Students are contacted via phone, e-mail and regular mail. - Meetings are set up with students to discuss the faculty's feedback. - Discuss appropriate remedies with the student for improving. - Follow-up e-mail is sent to faculty concerning individual students. - Provide appropriate feedback and follow-up to the student as needed. - Evaluate the program annually and improve as needed.
+- Faculty complete and submit notifications electronically via workflow in myBlackHawk. - Educational Advisor assigned to the student reviews the alert and pays special attention to faculty comments. - Students are contacted via phone, e-mail and regular mail. - Meetings are set up with students to discuss the faculty's feedback. - Discuss appropriate remedies with the student for improving. - Follow-up e-mail is sent to faculty concerning individual students. - Provide appropriate feedback and follow-up to the student as needed. - Evaluate the program annually and improve as needed.